populse/mia_processes/README.md

 # License

-* The whole populse project is open source
+* The whole populse project is open source.
-* mia_processes is precisely released under the CeCILL software license
+* mia_processes is precisely released under the CeCILL software license.
-* You can find all the details on the license [here](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html), or refer to the license file [here](https://github.com/populse/mia_processes/blob/master/LICENSE)
+* You can find all the details on the license [here](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html), or refer to the license file [here](https://github.com/populse/mia_processes/blob/master/LICENSE).

 # Support and Communication